forta-network/starter-kits/scam-detector-py/README.md

 - native-ice-phishing-social-engineering - Fired when alert combination is observed that points to an native ice phishing involving social engineering techniques (e.g. SecurityUpdate() function sig in the input data field)
 - native-ice-phishing - Fired when alert combination is observed that points to an native ice phishing without social engineering component
 - hard-rug-pull - Fired when a contract with hard rug pull techniques is identified
+- pig-butchering - Fired when a pig butchering attack has been identified; pig butchering involves tricking a user into making a deposit (usually USDT/USDC) on fake investment sites after grooming the target.
 - soft-rug-pull - Fired when a contract with soft rug pull techniques is identified
 - rake-token - Fired when a contract with a rake is identified
 - impersonating-token - Fired when a token contract has been identified that is impersonating a known established token (e.g. USDC or USDT)